 So why do the Dutch, who aren’t really religious, adhere to John Calvin his teaching?

-As a foreigner keenly observing the Dutch, you’ll notice how hardworking, frugal and straightforward they are.
+If you’re a foreigner keenly observing the Dutch, you’ll notice how hardworking, frugal and straightforward they are.
 A look into the history books will tell you that the Dutch statesman and theologian Abraham Kuyper played a big role in reviving Calvinism in the late 1800s.

 A true believer in the separation of church and state, he and other lawmakers of his time took it upon themselves to follow in the footsteps of Calvin in breaking the yoke of Catholicism in the country.
 Their reforms (which were very Calvinist in nature) laid the foundation of what the Netherlands is today.

 They were able to build a society based on integrity, respectfulness, acceptance, perseverance, reliability, self-discipline, and efficiency.
-This is one of the reasons why, despite always being at war with the sea, the Dutch never lose or lag behind at showing how efficient they are with their dykes.
+This is one of the reasons why, despite always being at war with the sea, the Dutch never lose or lag behind in showing how efficient they are with their dykes.

 The Dutch nature